DjayChoudhary/codechamp/README.md

-# CodeChamp - an online code compiler inspired by codechamp
+# CodeChamp - an online code compiler inspired by LeetCode, HackerRank, HackerEarth]

 The codebase is split into frontend and backend.
  - [Frontend](https://github.com/DjayChoudhary/codechamp-frontend)  (built using React.js and Typescript)